 Our History: The historic Katy House was built in 1909 by J.H.
 Chancellor who was a sentimental favorite of the people of Smithville and Bastrop County.
 The house is named for the old “Katy” railroad line (the Missouri Kansas & Texas Railroad) which was built in the area on its way to Houston and the Port of Galveston.

-Local folks still commonly refer to our landmark home as “Dr. Stephens’ House” after a well-known former owner, Dr. J.D.
+Local folks still commonly refer to this landmark home as “Dr. Stephens’ House” after a well-known former owner, Dr. J.D.
 Stephens.
 A railroad division surgeon who moved to Smithville in 1937, the doctor modified the first floor to serve as his clinic and housed a laboratory in the half-bathroom under the stairway.

-In October 2014, The Katy House was purchased by Stu and Linda Leibowitz, your current innkeepers.
+Twenty years later, October 2014, The Katy House was purchased by Stu and Linda Leibowitz, your current innkeepers.
 Stu and Linda moved from Austin, where they had been living since 1994.
 The Katy House never closed.
-On the same date of purchase, five new beds were delivered and guests arrived.
-Bruce and Sallie helped Stu and Linda through a smooth transition.
-They remain great friends and advisors.
+On the same date of purchase, five new beds were delivered and shortly after guests arrived.

 Starting in 2014, through much of 2017, the house went through many updates.
 All rooms were painted and decorated in a “modern Texas” style.
 A new room, “The Thomas” was created and serves as an adjoining room to the Texas special.
 In 2016, the garage under the Conductor’s Quarters was converted into a new large guest room called The Garden Room, complete with kitchen and bathroom.

 The Katy House is located one block from historic Main Street.